Limited-Term ID Card

 A person who would need to obtain a Utah limited-term identification card:

-- An applicant who provides acceptable proof of their status as a refugee or an approved asylee.
+- An applicant who provides acceptable proof of their status as a refugee, approved asylee, or covered humanitarian parolee.

 - You will need to visit one of our Driver License offices.